-He organised the evacuation of patients from the sick-bay to an air-raid shelter.
+He organized the evacuation of patients from the sick-bay to an air-raid shelter.
 All were moved safely with the exception of one man who was violent.
 The sick-bay was bombed, the man’s clothing was blown off and he suffered burns, but survived.
-Dr Willey escaped unscathed when the corridor where he was also got bombed.
+Dr. Willey escaped unscathed when the corridor where he was also got bombed.

 Pilot Billy Fisk, the first American to join the RAF, landed in his burning plane and was attended to by Dr Willey and two orderlies.
 All were awarded the Military Cross but sadly Fisk did not survive.

-Dr Willey was posted to Singapore in 1941 and he shared a cabin with Dr John Simpson during a six-week voyage.
-They landed in October 1941 and in December Pearl Harbour was bombed.
+Dr Willey was posted to Singapore in 1941 and he shared a cabin with Dr. John Simpson during a six-week voyage.
+They landed in October 1941 and in December Pearl Harbor was bombed.

 When Java fell to the Japanese 12,000 men were captured, of whom 5,000 at least were RAF.
 Willey worked in a former Dutch military hospital with the seriously sick and wounded, a place where dysentery was the main problem.